MircoM99/TrainingElectronicTHRUST/README.md

 You can find some useful references inside the uC directory.

+### Exercise 1
+Write a software wich convert 5 ADC channels (using DMA) and send the data to the PC through the UART.
+The data conversion must be triggered by the external blue button and must continue until it is pressed again.
+The conversion must be done every 500ms.
+One the ADC is converting the external green LED must be turned ON.

+So: 1 click-> ADC starts to convert every 500ms, 1 click-> ADC stops, 1 click-> ADC start to convert ...

+HINT:

+1. To wait use: HAL_Delay(Delay), where Delay is expressed in [ms]
+2. Use a "Flag" to check if the blue button has been pressed

+### Exercise 2
+Start to understand the strucuture of Timer3 looking inside the reference datasheed of the uC.

 At the end of the course there will be a small exam.

 ## Safety courses